Fantasy-Shaw/H-STFormer/README.md

 # [Unknown Journal] Incremental Traffic Flow Prediction

 Code of H-STFormer with PyTorch2.0.
+Based on [LibCity](https://github.com/LibCity/Bigscity-LibCity) framework.

 ## Highlights of This Work
 1. Implementation of FastDTW can use multiple CPU cores.
 Calculation of single node in PeMSD4 takes only about 10s with 8 CPU cores.
 (In contrast, single-core calculation takes 70s+.)